What is the Playa Islands Project?

 Is this the perfect solution?

 We think it is time to put out there a more permanent solution to the seaweed problem.
-Not only does this address the seaweed, it addresses the erosion that occurs on the beaches and longer term issues with coastline.
+Not only does this address the seaweed, but it also addresses the erosion that occurs on the beaches and longer-term issues with coastline.
 It also creates a beautiful new park to Playa Del Carmen and helps revitalize the city.

 What do you think?